Finding The Right Adventure Photographer

 What does a full gallery look like?

-I’m happy to provide full, online gallery previews to clients who request it.
-I used to do it with traditional weddings, but I still provide gallery previews today.
+We’re happy to provide full, online gallery previews to clients who request it.
+We used to do it with traditional weddings, but we still provide gallery previews today.
 Sometimes, photographers provide a lot of in depth blog posts that already show you how they capture a full day.
-I try my best to do this so future clients get a sense of what a full day looks like.
+We try our best to do this so future clients get a sense of what a full day looks like.
 But even a blog post of 70 photos isn’t the full delivered product.
 How does the photographer use the landscape?
 How do they capture detail shots?
 It’s really exciting to get caught up in epic sunrise photo at Yosemite.
 But you want to make sure that your elopement/intimate wedding day is documented in full.
-I don’t always recommend asking depending on how extensive their blog posts are.
+We don’t always recommend asking depending on how extensive their blog posts are.
 You might already have a great idea of what their final product will be.
 But this is a good question to keep in mind.

 Trusting Your Photographer